lepture/python-livereload/docs/index.rst

 the client side and the server side.
 And Python LiveReload is the server side in python version.

-Web Developers need to refresh a browser everytime when he saved a file (css, javascript, html), it is really boring.
+Web Developers need to refresh a browser everytime when he saves a file (css, javascript, html).
+It is really boring.
 LiveReload will take care of that for you.
-When you saved a file, your browser will refresh itself.
+When you save a file, your browser will refresh itself.

 And what's more, it can do some tasks like
 **compiling less to css before the browser refreshing**.